pachyderm/pachyderm/doc/auth/saml.md

 ## Activation

-When starting out, we **highly** recommend running Pachyderm in Minikube, in case any configuration bugs make it necessary to restart the cluster.
+When starting out, we **highly** recommend running Pachyderm in Minikube, as mistakes in this configuration could lock you out of your cluster.

 To activate Pachyderm enterprise and Pachyderm auth: